fluffninja/life512/README.md

 This is an implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) that fits within a 512-byte floppy bootloader for the IBM PC.

-As an additional challenge, the implementation is limited to only the instructions and addressing modes available on the orinal [Intel 8086](https://en.wikipedia.org/wiki/X86_instruction_listings).
+As an additional challenge, the implementation is limited to only the instructions and addressing modes available on the original [Intel 8086](https://en.wikipedia.org/wiki/X86_instruction_listings).

 ![Screenshot](screenshot.png)